renacin/BramptonTransitAnalysis/0_Research/README.md

 ## 1.2 (System) Overall Program Size
 	+ Since I want this program to run continuously on a Raspberry Pi 3, it needs to be as efficient as possible.
 	+ To reduce the memory overhead at any given moment I made sure to only import certain libraries when needed, and when not needed deleted.
 Will this cause unintended side-effects?
-Maybe, only time will tell
+Maybe, only time will tell.

+## 1.3 (Logic) Estimate Arrival At Missing Points